MartynW-Swindon/snhack.github.com/README.md

 Use the `Propose New File` button to commit the post (to a new branch in your own [fork]).

 The new branch will be compared to this repo.
-Check the changes and create a [pull request].
+Check the changes and click the link to create a [pull request].

 Add a title and any other relevant info or images, then hit `Send Pull Request`.  [[show]][send-pull-request]